-To record data on DVD-R discs:
+To record data on DVD-R, DVD+R, DVD-RW, or DVD+RW discs:

 - 1 Insert a blank recordable DVD disc into the drive. - 2 In the dialog that appears, enter a name for the disc and select the format you want to create.
-An icon for the DVD appears on the desktop. - 3 Double-click the DVD icon, then drag files and folders to it. - 4 Click the Burn Disc icon beside the disc name in the Finder sidebar.
+An icon for the DVD appears on the desktop. - 3 Double-click the DVD icon, then drag files and folders to it. - 4 Click the Burn Disc icon beside the disc name in the Finder Sidebar.